-• The facility providing the care must be certified by Medicare.

-- Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - \circ and you must get approval in advance from our plan before you are admitted to the facility, or your stay will not be covered.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply OR condition applies: - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - \circ and you must get approval in advance from our plan before you are admitted to the facility, or your stay will not be covered.

-Medicare Inpatient Hospital coverage limits apply.
+Medicare In-Patient Hospital coverage limits do apply.
 Please refer to Chapter 4 for more information.